 Skip to main content

-This page covers the app setup flow for tenant applications created from the dashboard.
-Tenant apps are used for machine-to-machine authentication against the backend.
-They are created as confidential clients and are intended for backend services, not browser-only clients.
+This page covers tenant application setup in the dashboard.
+Tenant apps are confidential clients for backend services and the Demo UI.
+They are not intended for browser-only clients.

-An app can issue tokens without a plan, but the token will not include the limits claim.
+An app can issue tokens without a plan, but the token will not include the entitlements claim.
 If the app is assigned a retired plan, token issuance is blocked.
-All limits are expressed in Document Units.

 What An App Represents